ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 nerson&#x27;s power; if you put your thumb
 between two grinders, they are very apt
 to bitep of Hei1tns v94,
-When you see a man with
+When you see a man with a
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:vtu:batch_vtu_jay_ver01:data:sn84023428:00202197437:1869092101:0594/pct:77.382117,51.981707,13.363334,21.812639/!600,600/0/default.jpg"/>
 </td>